aapman55/MonkeyDocs/docs/Data_Engineering_Analysis/general/timeline_merging.md

 The reason that we do not need to check for the end node is because the nodes of timeline C was generated from A and B. This means that it is never going to overshoot a range from one of the originals.
-So if the begin point of C is within a range of A, then by definition the end point of C will also be in the same range.
+So if the begin point of C is within a range of A, then by definition the end point of C will also be in the same range of A.

 !!! conclusion
     So the only check we need to perform per interval of C, is that C-start is